programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

         line_opacity=0.2,
         nan_fill_color = 'grey',
         legend_name='Number of Fatal Police Shootings (2015-present)',
-        use_jenks = True # <-- this is the new parameter we're passing to Folium ).add_to(baseMap)
+        use_jenks = True # <-- this is the new parameter being passed to Folium ).add_to(baseMap)

 baseMap